alekrumkamp/medium-feed-json/README.md

 ### Using a custom domain

-After you have added your custom domain to Cloudflare, you can go to the workers section:
+After you have added your custom domain to Cloudflare, you can go to the Workers section:

 ![Workers menu](/img/workers-menu.png "Workers menu")